The third Saturday of January is celebrated as National Tulip Day in the Netherlands.

 But what if people can’t be in Amsterdam in mid-January, where can visitors see tulips?

 “We have tulips all over the city and, of course, people can always go to the Keukenhof to see tulips.
-For many Dutch people tulips are their favourite type of flower and this time of year is the tulip time,” she adds.
+For many Dutch people, tulips are their favourite type of flower and this time of year is tulip time,” she adds.

-With thousands clamouring to pick the flowers in the garden we’re stood in, that passion for tulips is palpable.
+With thousands clamouring to pick the flowers in the garden we’re standing in, that passion for tulips is palpable.